The Albany aims to provide:

-Pioneering Partnerships: Canada Water Culture Space & Deptford Lounge
+Pioneering Partnerships: Canada Water Theatre & Deptford Lounge

 In 2011 we announced two pioneering partnerships with Lewisham and Southwark Councils extending our mission of contributing to the cultural, social and economic benefit of South East London.

-We have been awarded the contracts to manage both the Culture Space at Southwark Council’s new ‘super’ library in Canada Water and the Deptford Lounge, Lewisham Council’s new award-winning building complex and civic space in the heart of Deptford.
+We have been awarded the contracts to manage both the Theatre and Meeting Rooms at Southwark Council’s new ‘super’ library in Canada Water and the Deptford Lounge, Lewisham Council’s new award-winning building complex and civic space in the heart of Deptford.

 At a time when the arts sector is seeking to broaden and diversify its funding base, these new partnerships represent an innovative business model for the Albany and further cement our position as a visionary arts and social enterprise at the heart of our local communities.